How To Change Default Passwords and Create a New User in EVE-NG

 Create My Free Account

-I want FREE access to Dynamips training courses, workbooks, and tools so I can take my networking skills to the next level.
+I want FREE access to Dynamips training materials, workbooks, labs, and tools so I can take my networking skills to the next level.

 Please check your email after signed up to set your password and activate your account.